lipshutzlab/lab-website/index.md

 ---
 ---

-# Welcome to the Lipshutz Lab.
+# Welcome to the Lipshutz Lab website, currently under construction.
 We are opening in the Department of Neuroscience at Baylor College of Medicine in January 2025!